DeeJack/WeatherTrentino/Phase 1 - Purpose Formalization/info.md

-In this directory you have store all the material considered for the purpose formalization phase
+# Phase 1: Purpose Formalization

+This directory contains the PDF produced during the first phase.